FolkerKinzel/IncVersion/README.md

 #### How to get a FileVersion-Build-Part with value 0 when publishing a .NetCore app?

 Visual Studio calls the Build Events twice, if you right-click to your project in Visual Studio Solution Explorer and choose "Publish".
-Therefore you have to set a file version number with only two parts before you publish.
+If have set IncVersion to increment the Build part, you have to set a file version number with only two parts before you publish.

 For instance: Setting FileVersion to 1.3 before publishing, produces assemblies with a FileVersionAttribute, that has the value 1.3.0.0 .

+When using IncVersion to increment the Revision part (command line argument `--revision`), you can have a three-part-version number before publishing.

+For instance: Setting FileVersion to 1.3.14 before publishing, produces assemblies with a FileVersionAttribute, that has the value 1.3.14.0 .